 Coldwells Build Passivhaus – Argyle – 144m², 4 Bedrooms.

-In winter 2024, we’ll launch the Coldwells Build Passivhaus collection.
+In winter 2024, we’ll launch the Coldwells Build Passivhaus range.
 Modern, prefabricated homes built to world-class standards – the first of their kind in Scotland.

 Developed in partnership with Scotland’s leading Passivhaus designers, John Gilbert Architects, the Coldwells Build Passivhaus comes in six contemporary, light-filled designs ranging in size from 2 to 5 bedrooms.
 The homes will be manufactured in our Aberdeenshire workshop by our in-house Passivhaus-certified joiners.